 To ensure the safety of our staff and volunteers while providing the same level of quality care to our animals, temporary modifications have been made to our operations until further notice.
 The shelter is open to the public by appointment only for adoption, emergency intake, and community services.
 Appointments can be scheduled by calling 717-764-6109.
 Please continue reading for specific details on each program.

 Adopters are asked to please fill out an adoption application and submit online.
 If you are unable to complete the form online, please call 717-764-6109 so a time can be scheduled for you to complete the application at the shelter.
 Once we approve your application, we will contact you to schedule an adoption appointment.
-To view our available animals, watch our adoptable dogs video and adoptable cats video, and keep checking Facebook for updates animals who have been adopted and new animals have become available.
+To view our available animals, visit our Petfinder page or follow the YCSPCA on Facebook and check out the adoptable animals photo albums.
 In your application, please specify the name and registration number of which animal you are interesting in adopting.

 Surrenders and Strays